Our Story

 Sandra Carroll

-Sandra was appointed Deputy Minister (DM) of Tourism, Arts and Culture in July 2017.
-She was a previous DM of the Ministry of Advanced Education from September 2013.
-Sandra has a 28-year career within the BC Public Service and has held a variety of executive positions.
+Sandra assumed the role of Deputy Minister (DM) of Tourism, Arts, and Culture in July 2017, following her previous tenure as DM of the Ministry of Advanced Education starting in September 2013.
+With a remarkable 28-year career within the BC Public Service, Sandra has held diverse executive positions, showcasing her versatility and expertise.

-She has held the positions of Deputy Minister of International Trade, Chief Operating Officer (COO) with the Ministry of Health, with the responsibility for health labor negotiations and a variety of Assistant Deputy Minister positions with the Ministry of Transportation and Infrastructure.
+Her past roles include serving as Deputy Minister of International Trade, Chief Operating Officer (COO) with the Ministry of Health, where she played a pivotal role in health labor negotiations, and various Assistant Deputy Minister positions within the Ministry of Transportation and Infrastructure.

-Sandra has an Associate Degree in Business and has received the Premier’s Award in Excellence for service delivery and the Premier’s Award for Organizational Excellence.
-Sandra is a recent graduate from the Advanced Leadership Program with the Canadian School of Public Service.
+Sandra holds an Associate Degree in Business and has earned prestigious accolades, including the Premier’s Award in Excellence for service delivery and the Premier’s Award for Organizational Excellence.
+Recently, she successfully completed the Advanced Leadership Program with the Canadian School of Public Service, further enhancing her leadership capabilities.

 Tom Lewis